raspberrypilearning/blender-marble/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-Procedural textures are created by mathematical rules but why are they used in 3D modelling?
+Procedural textures are created by mathematical rules, but why are they used in 3D modelling?

 --- choices ---